 The majority of research has focused on the relationship between intermittent fasting and weight loss, but there are many other benefits for women who fast regularly.

-So you can see how this hormone could be responsible for increased appetites at different times throughout the menstrual cycle; why some women feel hungrier right before their periods, and cognitive functions.
+So you can see how this hormone could be responsible for increased appetites at different times throughout the menstrual cycle; why some women feel hungrier right before their period.

 Can I Drink Liquids During The Fast?